Article Translations: (Spanish)

 Cyberbullying is the use of technology to harass, threaten, embarrass, or target another person.
 Online threats and mean, aggressive, or rude texts, tweets, posts, or messages all count.
 So does posting personal information, pictures, or videos designed to hurt or embarrass someone else.

 Cyberbullying also includes photos, messages, or pages that don't get taken down, even after the person has been asked to do so.
-In other words, it's anything that gets posted online and is deliberately intended to hurt, harass, or upset someone else.
+In other words, it's anything that gets posted online and is meant to hurt, harass, or upset someone else.

-In some situations, cyberbullying is considered harassment.
-Intimidation or mean comments that focus on things like a person's gender, religion, sexual orientation, race, or physical differences fall into this category.
-Whether it's done in person or online, this counts as discrimination and is against the law in many states.
+Intimidation or mean comments that focus on things like a person's gender, religion, sexual orientation, race, or physical differences count as discrimination, which is against the law in many states.
 That means the police could get involved, and bullies may face serious penalties.

 Online bullying can be particularly damaging and upsetting because it's usually anonymous or hard to trace.
 It's also hard to control, and the person being victimized has no idea how many people (or hundreds of people) have seen the messages or posts.
-People can be tormented on a 24/7 basis — every time they check their cellphone or computer.
-Sometimes, they might not know what's being said behind their backs or where the meanness is coming from.
+People can be tormented nonstop whenever they check their device or computer.

 Online bullying and harassment can be easier to commit than other acts of bullying because the bully doesn't have to confront his or her target in person.